-Susan Orr, OD has served as a member of our board of directors since April 2022.
+Susan Orr, OD has served as a member of our Board of Directors since April 2022.
 Dr. Orr is an experienced medical and business leader with specialization in identifying, developing, and commercializing ophthalmic therapeutic product candidates.
 Since February 2020, Dr. Orr has served as the Chief Medical Officer at Claris Biotherapeutics, a biotechnology firm, and is a member of the Retina Global Board of Directors.
 From October 2018 to November 2019, Dr. Orr was the Chief Executive Officer at Notal Vision, an ophthalmic remote monitoring service provider.
 From July 2016 to September 2018, Dr. Orr served as Notal Vision's Chief Medical Officer and Vice President of Medical Affairs.
-Prior to joining Notal Vision, Dr. Orr held leadership roles at Alcon and Janssen across Marketing, Strategy, Business Development, and multiple Development functions, following 10 years in private practice in Canada.
+Prior to joining Notal Vision, Dr. Orr held leadership roles at Alcon and Janssen across Marketing, Strategy, Business Development, and multiple development functions, following 10 years in private practice in Canada.
 Dr. Orr earned a Bachelor of Science and a Doctor of Optometry from the University of Waterloo.
-We believe Dr. Orr's extensive experience in ophthalmology and leadership qualifies her to serve on our board of directors.

-Quinton Oswald has served as a member of our board of directors since April 2022.
+Quinton Oswald has served as a member of our Board of Directors since April 2022.
 Mr. Oswald brings over 25 years of international general management experience, including onsite assignments in the US, Europe and South Africa.
 From April 2016 to December 2018, Mr. Oswald was the Chief Executive Officer of Notal Vision, a commercial stage ophthalmic home monitoring services provider with a focus on both wet and dry AMD.
-From April 2013 to April 2016, Mr. Oswald served as the President and Chief Executive Officer of Neurotech Pharmaceuticals, a biotechnology research company, and from September 2010 to April 2013, as the Chief Executive Officer of SARcode Bioscience, an ophthalmic biopharmaceutical company.
-We believe Mr. Oswald's extensive leadership experience in biotechnology companies qualifies him to serve on our board of directors.
+From April 2013 to April 2016, Mr. Oswald served as the president and Chief Executive Officer of Neurotech Pharmaceuticals, a biotechnology research company, and from September 2010 to April 2013, as the Chief Executive Officer of SARcode Bioscience, an ophthalmic biopharmaceutical company.
+For details on the number of meetings of the Audit and Risk Committee held during the year and the attendees at those meetings, including previous members of the Audit and Risk Committee, refer to the Directors' Report in the Annual Report under the section headed "Directors' Meetings".